DPG896/InstaHub/README.md

  ​---
 ```
 # Bugs?
-Create an issue for sneaky bugs.
-And i'm ready to fix it as soon as possible
+Create an issue or pull request for bugs.
+You can also join my [Discord Server Here](https://discord.thedpg.tk)